 The Office of Management and Budget (OMB) strives to serve all Mille Lacs Band Members and Government Associates in a professional, courteous manner.
 Our goal is to provide accurate, efficient financial services while respecting our customers and co-workers, always with an emphasis on teamwork.

 The Office of Management and Budget is led by the Commissioner of Finance.
-The Commissioner of Finance position is currently vacant.
+The Commissioner of Finance is Mel Towle.

 For more on OMB, click here.

 The Department of Motor Vehicles (DMV), which registers vehicles, boats, ATVs, snowmobiles, motorcycles, and trailers.

 Lunch Breaks: 12 p.m. – 1 p.m.
 (M-F)

 FOR REGISTERING A VEHICLE/BOAT/ATV/SNOWMOBILE/MOTORCYCLE OR TRAILER, IT IS REQUIRED TO BRING:

 There is a 5% Mille Lacs Band Tax, on the purchase price of the vehicle, before transferring or purchasing Band Plates.

 Mille Lacs Band Plates are only dispersed to Band Members that reside within the boundaries of the Mille Lacs Reservation and Service Areas, or for Governmental Departments.

 Mille Lacs Band License Plates are to remain with the Band Member or Department (if the vehicle is sold or transferred) the license plate will become null and void if you relocate out of the boundaries of the Mille Lacs Reservation or Service Areas.